ryanmjacobs/tl/README.md

 **tl** progressively captures and encodes screenshots to an MP4 file.
-Unlike other timelapse tools, it doesn't store thousands and thousands of images only to encode them later. **It captures and encodes in realtime!** It *won't* thrash your disk with gigs upon gigs of screenshots, and it *won't* record at 30 fps when you only really need 1.
+Unlike other timelapse tools, it doesn't store thousands and thousands of images only to encode them later. **It captures and encodes in realtime!** It is *not* going to thrash your disk with gigs upon gigs of screenshots, and it is *not* going to record at 30 fps when you only really need 1 fps.

 It's a great way to show off how productive you are!
 Plus it looks cool!
 So hit record and start up a coding session!
 Or boot up Photoshop (or more likely